isomerpages/sportsg-safesport/latest/announcements/_posts/2024-03-27-post-Disciplinary Panel: Member Application.md

 image: ""
 variant: tiptap
 ---
-<p>Application to be a member of the SafeSport Disciplinary Panel for the
+<p>Application to be a member of the Safe Sport Disciplinary Panel for the
 term commencing 1 August 2024, is now open until <strong>30 April 2024</strong>.&nbsp;</p>
 <p></p>
 <p>The <a href="https://go.gov.sg/eligability" rel="noopener noreferrer nofollow" target="_blank">Eligibility and Criteria</a>&nbsp;for